 Home to two of the world’s most active volcanoes, Hawaii Volcanoes National Park on the Big Island is one of the best places for kids to explore and learn.
-Our family loved the stunning landscapes that included lava fields, craters, sulphur banks, steam vents and tropical rainforest.
+Our family loved the stunning landscapes that included lava fields, craters, sulfur banks, steam vents, and tropical rainforest.

 Suggestion by Mary from The World Is A Book.
 Here you can find more information about visiting Hawaii Volcanoes NP with kids.

 The nation’s fifth oldest national park, Mount Rainier National Park, is an ideal place for a family visit during any time of year.
-The park offers a plethora of family-friendly hikes with panoramic mountain views of the peak (14,411 feet high), cascading waterfalls and peaceful walks thru old growth forests.
+The park offers a plethora of family-friendly hikes with panoramic mountain views of the peak (14,411 feet high), cascading waterfalls, and peaceful walks through old forests.